nicoladilillo/OSEK-assignment/README.md

 ## Goal

-The goal of this lab is implementing a Morse-based Twitter The system sends Tweets composed of maximum 140 characters
+The goal of this lab is implementing a Morse-based Twitter.

+The system sends Tweets composed of maximum 140 characters
+* For the sake of simplicity we assume only uppercase characters
+* Numbers and punctuation characters are not allowed.

 The systems sends a pre-defined set of messages, one after the other

-For the sake of simplicity we assume only uppercase characters Numbers and punctuation characters are not allowed Each message is sent (possibly multiple times) for a duration of 180 seconds After 180 seconds since starting displaying a message, the display is interrupted for 0.5 seconds, and then the display of the next message is started
+* Each message is sent (possibly multiple times) for a duration of 180 seconds
+* After 180 seconds since starting displaying a message, the display is interrupted for 0.5 seconds, and then the display of the next message is started

 The pre-defined messages are (from Fortune Cookie):
 * A FEATHER IN THE HAND IS BETTER THAN A BIRD IN THE AIR
 * A SHORT PENCIL IS USUALLY BETTER THAN A LONG MEMORY ANY DAY